 Seek out transportation companies with bio-diesel, clean diesel, natural gas or hybrid school buses.

-Replace incandescent light bulbs with fluorescent ones.
+Replace incandescent light bulbs with LED or fluorescent ones.
 Consider the installation of skylights.

 Start a school recycling program.